-The following table reflects information regarding other accounts for which each listed portfolio manager has day-to-day management responsibilities.
+The following table reflects information regarding other accounts for which each portfolio manager listed above has day-to-day management responsibilities.
 Accounts are grouped into three categories: (i) other investment companies (and series thereof); (ii) other pooled investment vehicles; and (iii) other accounts.
 To the extent that any of these accounts pays advisory fees that are based on account performance ("performance-based fees"), information on those accounts is specifically broken out.
 In addition, any assets denominated in foreign currencies have been converted into U.S. dollars using the exchange rates as of the applicable date.
-Also shown below the table is each portfolio manager's investment in the funds and similarly managed accounts.
+Also shown below the table is each portfolio manager's investment in the Fund or Funds that he or she manages and any similarly managed accounts.